ModelsModels

 Use caseGap sizeNotes

-Math & reasoningSmallDeepSeek-V3.2-Speciale reaches GPT-5-level performance
+Math & reasoningSmallDeepSeek-V4 reaches Opus-4.6-level performance

 Multimodal (image/video)Moderate–LargeClosed models currently lead in both performance and refinement